kallaway/100-days-of-code/log.md

 **Today's Progress**: Took a little detour...I'm kind of all over the place.
 Wanted to start looking at RabbitMQ and the examples, but couldn't get the [tutorial](https://www.rabbitmq.com/tutorials/tutorial-one-python.html) running (wouldn't connect).
 Then started playing with Docker but wouldn't work on WSL.
 Complained about some kernel errors.

 **Thoughts:**  Losing some focus here.
 I'm trying to make up for lost time by exploring a variety of topics...deep learning, docker, web design, and rabbitMQ.
 Need to get a little more focused here.
 In the end I'm just trying to explore the world of software a little more and understand the tools that are out there.
 Tomorrow let's focus on docker a little more on the jetson board and see what we can do.
 Can I get a couple of containers talking?

+### Day 23: January 30, 2021
+#####

+**Today's Progress**: Was able to get my laptop dual booting with OpenSUSE Tumbleweed.
+Installed rabbitmq and got the example working.
+Also looked at the [Docker tutorial](https://docs.docker.com/get-started/) and watched a really good video explaining how containers worked.

+**Thoughts:** It was nice to get rabbitMQ working.
+The video in the docker tutorial was also very informative and taught me a lot about linux processes, chroot'ing to mount the container filesystem, and cgroups.
+Tomorrow would like to take this further and get the rabbitMQ send and receive scripts running in separate containers.